PatrickJan88/svenskalek-v2.0.1/README.md

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________
-**About the Project**  <br />
-This web app is an AI-assisted prototype designed to support vocabulary learning for Swedish language learners.
-While much of the code was generated using AI tools, I led the project through the entire UX and development workflow:

 **My Role & Contributions**  <br />
 • **User Research**: Empathized with both novice and advanced language learners  <br />